Common Sense for Common Ground

 I am Caitlin Tannehill Oxford.

 I’m a wife, mother of 5, sister, friend, and Nona to a beautiful granddaughter.
 I graduated from Elkins High School and attended the University of Arkansas.
-After leaving a major corporate transportation industry position to focus on family, I have owned and operated my own business for the past 17 years helping other families in need.
-I have worked countless hours over the past 16 years volunteering in my children’s schools being actively involved in their learning.
-Over the years, I have served as PTO President, volunteered on several school committees to help improve our schools, coached softball and soccer, led Girl Scout troops, helped with Boy Scouts, and advocated for masks and vaccinations to help control the spread of the virus during the pandemic.
+After leaving a major corporate transportation industry position to focus on family, I have owned and operated my own business for the past 18 years helping other families in need.
+I have worked countless hours over the past 17 years volunteering in my children’s schools being actively involved in their learning.
+Over the years, I have served as PTO President, volunteered on several school committees to help improve our schools, coached softball and soccer, led Girl Scout troops, and helped with Cub Scouts.

 With the foundation of my faith and at the urging of my community members, I am pushed…I mean, pulled…to step up and serve us better.
 Ephesians 2:10